 While being able to run code is nice, I’m a much bigger fan of all the static analysis tools that are built into PyCharm.
 For example, any time there is an error, PyCharm will let you know by underlining it.
 Likewise, possibly bugs are highlighted in orange and other less pressing concerns are underlined in gray.

-Another thing I love about PyCharm is its adherence to the PEP 8 standardOpens in a new tab..
+Another thing I love about PyCharm is its adherence to the PEP 8 standard.
 In other words, if you’re new to Python, you don’t have to worry too much about your style.
 The tool will mostly take care of it.

 Perhaps the the best feature of PyCharm is its package management.
 See, normally with Python, managing packages is a complete nightmare.
 In fact, it’s one of the things I hate the most about the language.
 Fortunately, PyCharm handles this for you by setting up virtual environments for each project and letting you know when you’re missing packages.
 This is just not something you’ll get with a text editor.